Tuition and Fees

 You may also pay your student account by mailing in a payment to Financial Services by cheque or money order, in person by debit/cash/credit/cheque, by phone, or by wire transfer.
 Learn more about payment methods here.

-Tuition and fees are due on the first day of classes, however, we do allow a grace period to make your payment before late payment charges are added to the account.
-Please refer to the current Academic Schedule for the end of penalty-free payment date.
+Tuition and fees are expected on the first day of classes, however there's a grace period before late charges apply.
+Check the current Academic Schedule for the 'end of penalty-free payment period' date.

 Jay Treaty Tuition Agreement